dart-lang/site-www/src/tools/pub/glossary.md

 it's the entrypoint package.
 Every other package it depends on will not be an entrypoint in that context.

 A package can be an entrypoint in some contexts and not in others.
-Lets say your app uses a library package A. When you run your app, A is not the entrypoint package.
+Say your app uses a library package A. When you run your app, A is not the entrypoint package.
 However, if you go over to A and execute its tests, in that context, it *is* the entrypoint since your app isn't involved.